 1. Not Separating Business and Personal Funds

-When you’re first starting out in business, it can be tempting to cut corners and save money by commingling your personal and business finances.
+When you’re first starting out in business, it can be tempting to cut corners and save money by commingling your personal and Startup Businesses finances.
 After all, you’re the only one running the show, so why not just use the same bank account for everything?
 However, this is a recipe for disaster.
 If your business ever gets into legal trouble or gets sued, your personal assets could be at risk if your finances are commingled.

 You will want to have a clear picture of how much money your business is making and spending, and this will be very cumbersome and time consuming if your finances are all mixed up.
 If this results in shareholder loan balances owed to or from you, this makes fundraising or lending much more challenging, as it either indicates a lingering payable balance to you or a receivable balance from you, each indicating co-mingling to potential investors.

-The best way to avoid this trap is to open up a separate bank account and credit card for your business and make sure all of your business-related income and expenses are funnelled through that account.
+The best way to avoid this trap is to open up a separate bank account and credit card for your Startup Businesses and make sure all of your business-related income and expenses are funnelled through that account.
 This will not only protect your personal assets, but it will also make it much easier to keep track of your business finances.

 2. Not Staying on Top of Your Books

 When starting out, it’s easy to let your bookkeeping fall by the wayside in favor of more pressing matters.
 However, this mistake can come back to bite you down the road.
 Make sure you keep meticulous records of all your income and expenses from day one and hire a qualified accountant or bookkeeper to help you stay on top of your books.